Shadow Unlearning: A Neuro-Semantic Approach to Fidelity-Preserving Faceless Forgetting in LLMs: Conclusion

 \section{Conclusion}

-In this paper, we introduce shadow unlearning, a paradigm for privacy-preserving unlearning operates on an anonymized forget set, along with a specific unlearning method, Neuro-Semantic Projector Unlearning (NSPU).
-NSPU outperforms several unlearning baselines by achieving stronger knowledge retention and forgetting efficacy, as demonstrated through a comprehensive suite of evaluation metrics.
-It also offers computational efficiency, supported by a detailed FLOPs analysis, and ensures privacy protection, validated through membership-inference attacks and separation-quality assessments.
-Overall, our work opens up a new direction for privacy-aware machine unlearning that effectively balances data protection, model utility, and efficiency.
+We introduce Shadow Unlearning, a paradigm for privacy-preserving unlearning on anonymized forget sets, and propose Neuro-Semantic Projector Unlearning (NSPU) to realize it.
+NSPU outperforms baselines with superior knowledge retention and forgetting efficacy, demonstrated across comprehensive metrics.
+It offers computational efficiency, confirmed by FLOPs analysis, and ensures privacy protection, validated through membership-inference attacks and separation-quality assessments.
+Overall, our work establishes a new direction for privacy-aware unlearning, balancing data protection, utility, and efficiency.